Updated: May 24th, 2021

 Cons:

-- A little short for very tall players; one reviewer remedied the situation by adding bed risers under the frame.
+- A little short for very tall players; one reviewer remedied this situation by adding bed risers under the frame

 - Assembly instructions aren’t the best